 Vincent Center for Reproductive Biology

 The Vincent Center for Reproductive Medicine (VCRB) is a state-of-the-art research facility that was developed in 1995 to serve as a nucleus of scientific endeavors in the OB/GYN Department.
-Since its inception, the center has become the cornerstone for research related to reproductive and women’s health issues.
+Since its inception, the center has become the cornerstone for research related to reproductive health issues.

-There are numerous projects ongoing within the VCRB, and at present we are most focused on:
+There are numerous projects ongoing within the VCRB, and at present, we are most focused on:

-Ovarian and uterine cancer
+- Ovarian and uterine cancer

-Fetal/maternal interactions
+- Fetal/maternal interactions

-Menopause
+- Menopause

-Infertility
+- Infertility

-Ovarian cell signaling
+- Ovarian cell signaling

 While fellows are encouraged to be involved in multiple projects, you will design your own unique project to generate a publication, which will be defended at the end of your fellowship.
 Fellows work side by side with visiting scientists, postdoctoral fellows and students who are here to gain further knowledge in basic and clinical sciences related to reproduction.
 The VCRB provides a unique environment that exposes fellows to an integrated clinical and basic research program in preparation for future academic careers.